MadryLab/trak/README.md

 # TRAK: Attributing Model Behavior at Scale

-In our [paper](https://arxiv.org/abs/2303.14186), we introduce a new data attribution called `TRAK` (Tracing with the Randomly-Projected After Kernel).
+In our [paper](https://arxiv.org/abs/2303.14186), we introduce a new data attribution method called `TRAK` (Tracing with the Randomly-Projected After Kernel).
 Using `TRAK`, you can make  accurate counterfactual predictions (e.g., answers to questions of the form “what would happen to this prediction if these examples are removed from the training set?").